 - How long will it take to develop?

-Wind power in the region took 25 years to develop and is a small fraction of what will be needed to meet a doubling of load and WA Clean Energy Transformation Act (CETA) requirements.
+Keep in mind that all the wind power in the region, which took 25 years to develop, is a small fraction of what will be needed to meet a doubling of load and WA Clean Energy Transformation Act (CETA) requirements.
 Solutions will require millions of acres of land and many years to acquire, permit and develop.

 In the meanwhile, OPALCO is taking aggressive action to replace fossil fuels with cleaner, lower-cost electricity for heating and transportation—including ferries.
 Removing carbon from our air and water is a significant contribution to the health of our marine environment and will have immediate results for the health of ALL species in the Salish Sea.
 Reduction of carbon-based ocean warming, acidification and vessel noise are critical to species survival.